 - (i) Just below the header area of the form for daily data shown in Figure 22, there is a section indicating units of measurement for some elements.
 This is to accommodate entering historical data over different periods where the units of measurement for those elements have changed.
 For example, old historical paper records in some National Meteorological and Hydrological Services (NMHSs) had units of degrees Fahrenheit for temperature which were later changed to degrees Celsius.
 Similarly, old records for precipitation could have units of inches which were later changed to millimeters. - (ii) The form for daily data is designed for entering different elements, with the next element being changed automatically after clicking the "Add New" button, being controlled by the sequencer.
 However, sometimes only a single element is entered, especially for data from rainfall stations.
-In such cases, the element sequencer can be turned off by unchecking the "enable element sequencer" checkbox. - (iii) The form for daily data has text boxes for entering observations values for each day from day 1 up to a maximum of day 31.
+In such cases, the element sequencer can be turned off by unchecking the "enable element sequencer" checkbox.

+- (iii) The form for daily data has text boxes for entering observations values for each day from day 1 up to a maximum of day 31.
 If the value of the month entered in the header section of the month has a maximum number of days less than 31, text boxes associated with day numbers beyond the maximum number of days for that month are disabled.
 This applies to months with 30 days and also for February with 29 days for a leap year and 28 days for a non-leap year. - (iv) The daily form and the hourly form have a provision to assign the same value for all observation days for a particular element.
-This is most appropriate especially when entering rainfall values of zero for the whole month, thereby reducing the number of key strokes substantially. - (v) As described under the section on "Configuring synoptic hours for key entry", the hourly form can be configured for entering observation data for all hours or for selected synoptic hours. - (vi) The form for entering hourly wind data provides for fast entering of wind direction and speed as one number in the same text box with the direction and speed automatically separated into different text boxes.
+This is most appropriate especially when entering rainfall values of zero for the whole month, thereby reducing the number of key strokes substantially. - (v) As described under the section on "Configuring selected hours for key entry", the hourly form can be configured for entering observation data for all hours or for selected hours. - (vi) The form for entering hourly wind data provides for fast entering of wind direction and speed as one number in the same text box with the direction and speed automatically separated into different text boxes.
 The splitting of the combined wind value into direction and speed is based on the configured number of digits for direction and speed.
-This configuration described under "Configuring general settings".
-This form also has provision for entering wind data for all hours or for selected synoptic hours, similarly to the configuration available on the hourly form.
+This configuration described under "Tools => general settings".
+This form also has provision for entering wind data for all hours or for selected synoptic hours, similarly to the configuration available on the hourly form. - (vii) The form for entering synoptic data for an observation made up of many elements at the same hour of observation, shown in Figure 35, provides for the automatic calculation of derived elements, namely, mean sea level pressure, geopotential height, dew-point temperature and relative humidity. - NOTE: The automatic calculation of mean sea level pressure and geopotential height require station elevation data to be available in the station metadata table. - (viii) Any key entry form will not accept data for future dates.
+A message will be prompted if the date selected manually or by the sequencer is beyond the current date.